Dimitri-Prieur/NFT-project/README.md

 [ ] Make a link between our package and the NFT generator ensuring that the whole process is fully automated from the creation of the ticket to its minting

-[ ] Make an app where customers will be able to generate events and make a reservation (Front-end & Back-end)
+[ ] Make an app/website where customers will be able to generate events and make a reservation (Front-end & Back-end).
+Including a database that allows to create events, to manage the number of places, the price, to have the possibility to have its own images to add to the ticket.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>